magento/devdocs/src/guides/v2.4/install-gde/system-requirements-tech.md

 ## Database

-MySQL 5.7.9 and 8.0
+*  MySQL 8.0 for on-premise installations
+*  MariaDB 10.4 for {{site.data.var.ece}} projects

-Magento is also compatible with MySQL NDB Cluster 7.4.*, MariaDB 10.2, 10.4 (recommended,) Percona 5.7, and other binary-compatible MySQL technologies.
+Magento is also compatible, but has not been tested and is not recommended, with MySQL 5.7.9, NDB Cluster 7.4.*, MariaDB 10.2, Percona 5.7, and other binary-compatible MySQL technologies.

 {:.bs-callout-info}
 Magento only uses MySQL features compatible with MariaDB.
 MariaDB may not be compatible with all MySQL features, however, so be sure to research compatibility issues before using a feature in your Magento module.